WaviestBalloon/WavyArch/README.md

 # 🌊 WavyArch
 ### I have just realised how awful my bash scripting is, I will probably refactor in the future
-Bash script I use after a fresh installation of Arch to setup my applications and environment.
+Bash script I use after a fresh installation of Arch to setup my environment and install applications.

 > **Note**:
 > This script has been configured to work with the `linux-zen` kernel.
 You may encounter issues